GoogleCloudPlatform/cloud-data-quality/README.md

 ```

 ### 2. Wrong `glibc` version
-If you encounter the following error when running the executable Python zip on a different machine to your build machine:
+If you encounter the following error when running the executable Python zip on a different machine to the one you used to build your zip artifact:
 machine:
 ```
 /lib/x86_64-linux-gnu/libm.so.6: version `GLIBC_2.xx' not found
 ```
-This suggests that the `glibc` version on your build machine is incompatible with the version on your target machine.
-Resolve this by rebuilding the zip on machine with identical `glibc` version (usually the same OS version) as on your target machine, or vice versa.
+This suggests that the `glibc` version on your target machine is incompatible with the version on your build machine.
+Resolve this by rebuilding the zip on machine with identical `glibc` version (usually this means the same OS version) as on your target machine, or vice versa.

 ## License